amirul-ic/chatbot/README.md

 # Chat with FAQ Section

-This objective is to create a chatbot using a custom data source and GPT-3.5 engine.  <br>  Why custom data source?
+This objective is to create a chatbot using a custom data source and GPT-3.5 engine.  <br>Why custom data source?
-* Context more relevant to specific purpose
+* Relevancy of context
 * Information timeliness